How to Save and Make Money OnLine

 Rooms In The House Where You Can Save the Most Money

 There are some rooms in a home where you can save the most money.
-It did not take me long to figure out that I was using the most energy resources in the kitchen, bathroom, and living room.
+It did not take me long to figure out that I was using the most energy in the kitchen, bathroom, and living room.
 In my case, the kitchen was the place I could do with saving the most money.
 I love to cook, and I have to admit I don't want to give it up.
 Instead of cooking less, I started to look at the way I used appliances.

 Saving Money in the Bathroom